0XERRORS/SiteScan/README.md

-#About
+About

-<h3>SiteScan is a tool That Scan links from a site can also find api if its available and also it gives Details About Domain ip And ports</h3>
+<h1>SiteScan is a tool That Scan links from a site can also find api if its available and also it gives Details About Domain ip And ports</h1>

 Uses